WojtekKamilowski/CI_PP2_WOTM/README.md

 4. Easily navigate the website.
 5. Be sure which for which meal the dish was drawn.
 6. Be entertained with the quiz and check my subject related knowledge.
-7. Easily access social media plaftorms of the website.
+7. Easily access social media platforms of the website.

 #### Returning User